 Edith is an alpine ecologist and research fellow at the University of Melbourne.
 Her past research focused on investigating soil nitrogen pools and transformations in alpine ecosystems, as well as root nitrogen uptake, in relation to temperature and fire.
 Working in the Victorian government in the areas of environmental monitoring, evaluation and outcome reporting, remote sensing, and data management have equipped her with an understanding of government processes and land management.
-Her current work includes developing measures for assessing the health of the Australian biosecurity system and determining the level of confidence for the absence status of plant pests.
+Her current work includes improving the effectiveness of engaging the community about general surveillance.

 Dr Anca Hanea

 Anca is an applied mathematician and a research fellow at the University of Melbourne.
 Her research interests and experience lie in high dimensional dependence modelling, risk analysis, decision theory, probabilistic graphical models, and structured expert judgement.
 Her current research is focused on structured expert judgement elicitation and aggregation methods for Bernoulli distributed random variables.

 Sean is a multidisciplinary researcher and educator with a background in computer science and ecological modelling.
 As well as having experience as an IT teaching academic, he has been collaboratively developing computational solutions for biological science for several years.
 In his role as a research software engineer at CEBRA he is helping develop cloud-based software tools for the biosecurity research and operational science community.